Is HLN a co-op or tutorial? Do parents stay or drop-off?

 While outcomes are important, HLN’s focus is on providing a strong and beautiful foundation for genuine lifelong learning.
-Regardless of whether a student pursues a PhD or never enters a formal classroom again after graduating, this education is a good one, and one that can be a seed to nourish their heart and mind for a lifetime.
-Our current high school seniors have all been accepted to colleges–private and public–and all have received academic scholarships.
-What helps them stand out is their robust transcript and book list.
-They show electives like 2 or more years of Latin, Metaphysics, Greek Drama-Tragedies, Informal Logic, Formal Logic, and Rhetoric.
-Their book list includes authors like Dante, Tolstoy, Shakespeare & poetry study, Austen, Dickens, and these are in addition to classics authors, which include Homer, Aeschylus, Sophocles, Euripides, Plato, Aristotle, Vergil, and Cicero.
+Regardless of whether a student pursues a PhD or never enters a formal classroom again after graduating, this education is a good one, and it is one that can be a seed to nourish their heart and mind for a lifetime.
+HLN students have all been accepted to colleges–private and public–and have received academic scholarships.
+Some have been invited to join honors programs as well.
+What helps them stand out is their robust transcript and book list (sample 1, sample 2, sample 3).
+Transcripts show electives like 2 or more years of Latin, Metaphysics, Greek Drama-Tragedies, Informal Logic, Formal Logic, and Rhetoric.
+Their book list includes authors like Dante, Tolstoy, Shakespeare & poetry study, Austen, Dickens, and these are in addition to classics authors, which include Homer, Aeschylus, Sophocles, Euripides, Plato, Aristotle, Virgil, and Cicero.

 Does HLN offer high school electives?